 To contact the author of the work, please click here.

-Robert Allerdice, CTA has tax experience spanning over 35 years and is currently The Tax Institute's Tax Consultant.
-In his role, Robert edits TaxVine, The Tax Institute's weekly email newsletter, and reviews all articles for publication in two of The Tax Institute's journals, Taxation in Australia and The Tax Specialist.
+Robert Allerdice, CTA has tax experience spanning over 35 years and was The Tax Institute's Tax Consultant.
+In his role, Robert edited TaxVine, the Institute's weekly email newsletter, and reviewed all articles for publication in two of the Institute's journals, Taxation in Australia and The Tax Specialist.

-Robert is the editor of the new, third edition of Marks’ Trusts & Estates: Taxation and Practice, originally written by Bernard Marks.
+Robert was the editor of the new, third edition of Marks’ Trusts & Estates: Taxation and Practice, originally written by Bernard Marks.